Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 ### Why XML Works for Technical Context

-Our approach employs XML organization to implement our **Structure & Clarity** principle, emphasizing hierarchical structure, context-before-complexity, annotation clarity, and clear organization.
+Our approach uses XML organization to implement our **Structure & Clarity** principle.
+We emphasize hierarchical structure, context-before-complexity, annotation clarity, and clear organization.
 This approach aligns with [Anthropic's recommendations for using XML with Claude](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/use-xml-tags), which highlights XML's advantages: **Clarity**, **Accuracy**, **Flexibility**, and **Parseability**.

 XML excels at representing data hierarchy and relationships.
 The verbose tags provide unambiguous boundaries and semantic sections that help LLMs understand not just the data, but its purpose and nested structure: